zarf-dev/proposals/0033-registry-proxy/README.md

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.
 Similarly, init will fail if any of the `--registry-*-file` flags are not empty and `--registry-proxy` is not true.

-The injector will run as a daemonset in the cluster, this means that the image for the injector must be present in every node.
-There is no distro agnostic way to verify that an image is on every node.
-This is fine for the nodeport solution as the cluster generally must run at least a few pods in the kube-system namespace, and we could determine an image present on a node using this, however it's not valid to assume that a multi node cluster has a pod running on each node.
+Running the injector as a daemonset in the airgap requires an image baked into every node, but there is not a distro agnostic way to verify this.
+The nodeport injector only needs to find one running pod and it can schedule itself on the same node using the same image.
-Zarf will attempt to use an image from a running pod in the kube-system namespace as the injectors base image since some distros bake these images into each node.
+It's not valid to assume a multi node cluster has a pod running on each node so the DaemonSet injector cannot use this strategy Instead, Zarf will use an image from a running pod in the kube-system namespace since some distros bake these images into each node.
 In cases where every kube-system image is not baked into every node, the init could fail.
-To get around this, users will be able to specify an image reference that they know is either baked into each node or able to be pulled in their environment using a flag called `--injector-image`.
-A universal example of an image that can be used here is the pause image as it is required for any pod to start, so every node in a cluster must have access to it.
+To get around this, users will use the `--injector-image` flag to give an image reference that they know is either baked into each node or able to be pulled in their cluster.
+The ideal image to be used here will be the pause image as it is required for any pod to start, so every node in a cluster must have access to it.
 If their initial deployment failed the user can run `zarf init --registry-proxy --injector-image=registry.k8s.io/pause:3.10`.
 The long lived injector means that the payload configmaps will no longer be deleted from the cluster during `zarf init --registry-proxy`.
 This amounts to about an additional 32mb of configmaps stored in the cluster permanently.

 In order to allow the Zarf CLI to connect to the internal registry over mTLS Zarf will configure any https requests to the registry to use the CA and client certificates by pulling them from the cluster.